stefandreich/stefandreich/README.md

 ## About me

 Hello!
-I'm Stefan Chichisan, a passionate junior software developer and currently working as a DevOps Engineer.
+I'm Stefan Chichisan, a passionate junior software developer and previously worked as a DevOps Engineer.
 I have a fair background in software engineering and administration, with experience in various programming languages, frameworks, and tools.
+Seeking a job in DevOps Engineering or Software Development.

 ## Skills
 - **Languages**: Java, Typescript, Python, JavaScript, SQL, C#